Cover Page Feature Guide

 To create a custom image placeholder.

-• Then add some text with the block name at the center of the block.
-This is a superflous and only here for us to see where the Image Anchors exist when Show Text Anchors is true.
+- Then add some text with the block name at the center of the block.
+This is a superfluous and only here for us to see where the Image Anchors exist when

 Shop Drawings Integration